SoftUni-Internal/interactive-content/EN/08-Final-Exam/05-Problem-05.md

-# Problem: Care of Puppy
+# Problem 5: Care of Puppy

 [slide]